+If You or a Covered Dependent Elects COBRA Coverage for This Plan ...

+...
+Keep in Mind the Following ...

-electing COBRA has incurred that apply toward the plan's deductible(s) at out-of-pocket maximum(s) while he/she was covered by the active plan will transfer and be applied to his/her COBRA coverage.
+Assuming COBRA begins within the same plan year, any claims the person electing COBRA has incurred that apply toward the plan's deductible(s) and out-of-pocket maximum(s) while he/she was covered by the active plan will transfer and be applied to his/her COBRA coverage.
 To ensure an accurate accounting, contact the plan carrier.

-If You Take a Personal Leave If you elect COBRA and return to work within the same calendar year the cumulative totals will transfer back to your active plan.
-You have two options when you return to work: Enroll in the same coverage you had before going out on leave (both the same plan and covering the same dependent(s)) or drop coverage completely.
-If you did not elect COBRA coverage while on leave and you enroll If You or a Covered Dependent Elects COBRA Coverage for This Plan Keep in Mind the Following If you elect COBRA and return to work within the same calendar year the cumulative totals will transfer back to your active plan.
-You have two options when you return to work: Enroll in the same coverage you had before going out on leave (both the same plan and covering the same dependent(s)) or drop coverage completely.
-If you did not elect COBRA coverage while on leave and you enroll in the same coverage you had before going out on leave, your plan's deductible(s) and out-of-pocket maximum(s) start over when you Medical will transfer and be applied to his/her COBRA coverage.
-To ensure an If you elect COBRA and return to work within the same calendar year, the cumulative totals will transfer back to your active plan.
-You have two options when you return to work: Enroll in the same coverage you had before going out on leave (both the same plan and covering the same dependent(s)) or drop coverage completely.
-If you did not elect COBRA coverage while on leave and you enroll in the same coverage you had before going out on leave, your plan's deductible(s) and out-of-pocket maximum(s) start over when you
+If You Take a Personal Leave

+- If you elect COBRA and return to work within the same calendar year, the cumulative totals will transfer back to your active plan. - You have two options when you return to work: Enroll in the same coverage you had before going out on leave (both the same plan and covering the same dependent(s)) or drop coverage completely. - If you did not elect COBRA coverage while on leave and you enroll in the same coverage you had before going out on leave, your plan's deductible(s) and out-of-pocket maximum(s) start over when you return to work.